patatetom/dupdnp/README.md

 The difference lies here in the way to eliminate the unique files :
 * the first sort is done very logically and as often on the file size,
-* the second sort simply rests on the file header, that is, the first kilobyte,
+* the second sort simply rests on the file header,
-* the third sort is based on the [digital fingerprint](https://en.wikipedia.org/w/index.php?title=Message_digest) of the first megabyte of the file,
+* the third sort is based on the [digital fingerprint](https://en.wikipedia.org/w/index.php?title=Message_digest) of the starting fragment of the file,
 * the fourth and last sort takes place on the digital fingerprint of the full file.